rocketacademy/bootcamp-4.1/javascript-basics/b.1-operators-and-expressions/3-variables.md

 Variables store and contain data.
 We name a variable and we associate a specific data value with it.
 We use variables to represent data that our program will process.
 First, we name a variable by using the **keyword** `var`.
 This tells the browser that the next word is the intended name for the variable.

-{% hint style="info" %}
 Keywords are words that have a pre-defined meaning within a programming language, and are reserved for that use only.
-While all programming languages will have some way to declare a variable, different languages will do so using different keywords or _syntax_.
+While all programming languages will have some way to declare a variable, different languages will do so using different keywords or syntax.
-{% endhint %}

 In order to assign a value to a variable, we use the assignment operator `=`.
 In programming, the equals sign has a slightly different meaning than in a mathematical equation, we are using `=` **declaratively**: